jla524/fromthetensor/README.md

 #### Section 1: Intro: Cheating our way past the Tensor -- 0.5 weeks

 - So about those Tensors -- Course overview.
-Describe how Deep Learning models are buildable using Tensors and how different architectures like CNNs and RNNs use Tensors in different ways.
+Describe how Deep Learning models are buildable using Tensors, and how different architectures like CNNs and RNNs use Tensors in different ways.
 Understand the concept of backpropagation and gradient descent.
 [[video](https://www.youtube.com/watch?v=VMj-3S1tku0)]

 - Accelerated learning -- Training on a personal computer may limit the reach of this course.
 Using something like [Google Colab][3] will allow anyone with a computer to play.